nitroshare/nitroshare-desktop/README.md

     - [Visual Studio Express 2013 for Windows Desktop](http://go.microsoft.com/?linkid=9832280&clcid=0x409) [requires sign-in]
     - [Qt Online Installer for Windows](http://www.qt.io/download-open-source/)

-   Note: the last tool is only required if you wish to build a Windows EXE installer.

-2. Ensure that the `bin` directory for Qt (and the installation directory of Inno Setup, if applicable) has been added to the `PATH` environment variable.
+2. Ensure that the `bin` directory for Qt has been added to the `PATH` environment variable.

 3. Open the appropriate command prompt for Visual C++.
 In Visual C++ 2013, these shortcuts are labeled as follows: